-How to Run macOS Ventura 13 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 Pro
+How to Run macOS Sonoma 14 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 (17.5) Pro

-Apple released macOS Ventura, the next most current operating system for Macintosh computers, after macOS Catalina, on October 24, 2022, after announcing it at WWDC on June 6, 2022.
+Apple released macOS Sonoma, the next most current operating system for Macintosh computers, after macOS Catalina on September 26, 2023, after announcing it at WWDC on June 5, 2023.

 Apple’s addition of a name to each macOS version is a popular approach for the sake of being memorable.
-As with the old versions, the name Ventura was determined from a region in California for the 13 version.
+The 13 versions determined the name Sonoma from a region in California, as with the old versions.

-Apple has improved the rounded corners icons and windows in the user interface for Ventura, giving it a more transparent and smoother look.
-It also supports GIF or video content in order to increase user interaction in the messages application.
+Apple has improved the rounded corners icons and windows in the user interface for Sonoma, giving it a more transparent and smoother look.
+It also supports GIF or video content to increase user interaction in the messages application.

-With the release of Ventura, Apple now fully supports ARM processors, with silicon chips developed for its own operating system instead of the x86/64 instruction set.
-With the M1/M2 processors it has produced recently, it has achieved longer charging times and system performance compared to Intel and AMD‘s processors.
+With the release of Sonoma, Apple now fully supports ARM processors, with silicon chips developed for its operating system instead of the x86/64 instruction set.
+Recently, the M1/M2 processors it has produced have achieved longer charging times and system performance than Intel and AMD‘s processors.

-Users with iMac, MacBook, or MacBook Pro computers can download the Ventura 13 update from the Apple Store and easily update their system.
-If you do not know how to update using the Apple Store, you can take a look at this article.
+Users with iMac, MacBook, or MacBook Pro computers can download the Sonoma 14 update from the Apple Store and easily update their system.
+You can look at this article to learn how to update using the Apple Store.

-You can also unlock Apple Mac OS X using Unlocker software on both Windows and vSphere ESXi.
+Additionally, you can unlock Apple Mac OS X using Unlocker software on Windows and vSphere ESXi.

-How to Create a New Virtual Machine for macOS Ventura
+How to Create a New Virtual Machine for macOS Sonoma

-After installing VMware on your Windows 11 host computer, in order to install a guest macOS operating system, you need to use the Unlocker tool, as we mentioned, and set the VM’s settings correctly.
+After installing VMware on your Windows 11 host computer, you need to use the Unlocker tool to install a guest macOS operating system, as we mentioned and set the VM’s settings correctly.

-After opening VMware Workstation 17 Pro, open the wizard by clicking on the Create a Virtual Machine option that you see on the main screen.
-After opening the New Virtual Machine Wizard, select Custom (Advanced) to better configure the settings of the virtual machine and click Next.
+After opening VMware Workstation 17 Pro, open the wizard by clicking the Create a Virtual Machine option on the main screen.
+After opening the New Virtual Machine Wizard, select Custom (Advanced) to configure the virtual machine’s settings better and click Next.

 In the Choose the Virtual Machine Hardware Compatibility window, select the latest version of VMware Pro installed on your computer.
-If you are trying to install an older system version and get an error, you can downgrade the Workstation version from the compatibility section.
+Suppose you try to install an older system version and get an error.
+In that case, you can downgrade the Workstation version from the compatibility section.

-When you add the ISO file to the virtual machine at this stage, the type and settings of the macOS virtual machine will be automatically determined by the image you add.
-This process may not be suitable for installation, so select I will install the operating system later and continue to configure the settings manually.
+At this stage, adding the ISO file to the virtual machine automatically determines the type and settings of the macOS virtual machine based on the added image.
+This process may not be suitable for installation, so select I will install the operating system later and continue configuring the settings manually.

-In the Select a Guest Operating System window, you can select the operating systems of Microsoft Windows, Linux, ESX or other platforms, but you will see that there is no Apple Mac OS X here.
+In the Select a Guest Operating System window, you can select the operating systems of Microsoft Windows, Linux, ESX, or other platforms.
+Still, you will see no Apple Mac OS X here.

-When you try to install macOS on the virtual machine, you will see that there is no support for Apple Mac OS X systems.
+When you try to install macOS on the virtual machine, you will see no support for Apple Mac OS X systems.
 So you need to enable macOS support with Unlocker.

 After running the Unlocker tool, some files of the VMware program will be automatically organized and backed up.
 In addition, VMware Tools (Darwin.iso) will start to download, allowing you to use the Apple operating system more efficiently on your host.

-NOTE: If the VMware Tools file cannot be downloaded, you can download the relevant file to your computer by visiting this article.
+NOTE: If you cannot download the VMware Tools file, visit this article to download the relevant file to your computer.

-Type the name of the system you will install on the virtual machine and if you want to change the installation location, you can specify the location on an external disk via the Browse button.
+Type the name of the system you will install on the virtual machine.
+Suppose you want to change the installation location.
+In that case, you can specify the site on an external disk via the Browse button.

-If the type of your host disk is SSD or NVMe, you can continue without changing the installation location for the performance of the guest machine.
+Suppose the type of your host disk is SSD or NVMe.
+In that case, you can continue without changing the installation location for the performance of the guest machine.

-In the Processor Configuration window, you can increase the number of virtual processor cores in accordance with the hardware performance of your host computer.
-Increasing the number of processors can cause the virtual system to not work stable, so you need to find the most suitable value for the macOS guest operating system.
+In the Processor Configuration window, you can increase the number of virtual processor cores by the hardware performance of your host computer.
+Increasing the number of processors can cause the virtual system not to work stable, so you need to find the most suitable value for the macOS guest operating system.

-In Network Type settings, use NAT to connect the virtual computer to your local network.
-If you don’t need Internet connection in the VM, you can choose Host-Only or choose not to use any network adapters.
+Use NAT to connect the virtual computer to your local network in Network Type settings.
+If you don’t need an Internet connection in the VM, you can choose Host-Only or choose not to use any network adapters.

-Proceed with LSI Logic, which is recommended and selected by default in the I/O Controller types window.
+Proceed with LSI Logic, recommended and selected by default in the I/O Controller types window.

-In the Disk Types window, you can select the virtual PC’s disk as IDE, SCSI, SATA or NVMe, but you need to find out if the system you are going to install has support.
+In the Disk Types window, you can select the virtual PC’s disk as IDE, SCSI, SATA, or NVMe, but you need to find out if the system you will install has support.

-Since macOS Ventura is an up-to-date operating system and supports new technologies, you can significantly increase the performance of the virtual machine by choosing the NVMe disk type.
+Since macOS Sonoma is an up-to-date operating system and supports new technologies, you can significantly increase the virtual machine’s performance by choosing the NVMe disk type.

 In the Select a Disk window, you can create a new virtual HDD for the virtual computer, add an existing disk file, or mount your physical disk directly to the VM.

-For a clean macOS installation, select Create a new virtual disk and click Next.
+Select Create a new virtual disk for a clean macOS installation and click Next.

-In the Specify Disk Capacity window, change the size of the virtual disk for Ventura to 100 GB and choose to backup the virtual disk to be created as a single file on your host.
+In the Specify Disk Capacity window, modify the virtual disk size for Sonoma to 100 GB and select to back up the virtual disk as a single file on your host.

-If you are using an old mechanical disk type on your computer, you can allocate 100 GB of disk space for the VM from your host disk with the Allocate all disk space now option.
-If you continue without selecting this option, if the virtual machine needs disk space, the required space will be automatically allocated from your host disk.
+If you use an old mechanical disk type on your computer, you can allocate 100 GB of disk space for the VM from your host disk with the Allocate all disk space now option.
+If you continue without selecting this option, the required length will be automatically allocated from your host disk if the virtual machine needs disk space.

-If you want to back up the virtual disk file to a location other than the virtual machine configuration files, you can select the relevant location in this window.
-When you install more than one virtual machine on your computer, do not change the location of the disk file, as virtual disk files in different locations may cause confusion.
+Suppose you want to back up the virtual disk file to a location other than the virtual machine configuration files.
+In that case, you can select the relevant location in this window.
+When you install more than one virtual machine on your computer, do not change the location of the disk file, as virtual disk files in different areas may confuse you.

-When the virtual computer is ready to be created, you will be greeted with a summary window like the one below.
+When the system is ready to create the virtual computer, you will see a summary window like the one below.
 After checking all the settings you have made for the VM in the summary window, click the Customize Hardware button.

 View the processor settings of your macOS virtual system and enable the “Virtualize Intel VT-x or AMD-V/RVI” option from the Virtualization Engine section.

-To add the macOS Ventura ISO file to the guest system you created, in the hardware settings window, select the Use ISO Image File option on the CD/DVD (SATA) device and click Browse.
+To add the macOS Sonoma ISO file to the guest system you created, select the Use ISO Image File option in the hardware settings window on the CD/DVD (SATA) device and click Browse.

-After adding the macOS image file to the guest machine, disable the “Accelerate 3D Graphics” feature in the Display settings and close the window.
+After adding the macOS image file to the guest machine, turn off the “Accelerate 3D Graphics” feature in the Display settings and close the window.

 Close the summary window of the Guest virtual PC and continue.

-Before running the Ventura virtual machine and starting the installation, you need to add codes to its VMX file.
+Before running the Sonoma virtual machine and installing it, you need to add codes to its VMX file.
 Right-click on the VM you created from the Library section of Workstation Pro, and then click Open VM Directory.

 Open the macOS.vmx file with Notepad and save the file after adding the following codes.

-After adding the necessary codes to the Ventura.vmx file and saving the file, run the virtual computer.
+After adding the necessary codes to the macOS.vmx file and saving the file, run the virtual computer.